BA Business Class Lounge Review

 Having made your way across from security, there are a couple of main entrances and on the numerous occasions I’ve visited I’ve never had to wait.

 The initial entrance lobby is relatively informal with numerous bars, food stations and coffee machines dotted around.

-As far as lounges go, the T5 Galleries Lounge South is one of the largest I’ve visited.
+As far as lounges go, the T5 Galleries lounge South is one of the largest I’ve visited.
 As such there’s a significant amount of seating.
-Close to the food areas are long communal benches (presumably for those who are on a flying visit).
-To both the left and right of the entrance lobby are numerous other break out areas with plenty of causal seating.
+Close to the food areas are long, communal benches (presumably for those who are on a flying visit).
+To both the left and right of the entrance lobby are numerous other break-out areas with plenty of casual seating.

-My visit to the lounge, coincided with breakfast which is served from 5am to midday.
-Food included pastries, fruit, toast, yogurts, cereals with hot food comprising of bacon and omelette rolls.
+My visit to the lounge coincided with breakfast, which is served from 5am to midday.
+Food included pastries, fruit, toast, yogurts, cereals and hot food comprising bacon and omelette rolls.
 All perfectly edible but cheap and cheerful.

 Free Drinks in the BA Business Class Lounge